-Join a small group trip of 22 travelers from Dubrovnik up the Dalmatian Coast to Venice.
-This Dalmatian Coast tour is unique as the 12-nights first class accommodations are located on land not on a ship.
-The small group tour travels among the Dalmatian Coast islands by ferry.
-The Dalmatian Coast tour itinerary includes overnights in Dubrovnik, Korcula, Hvar, Split, Opatija, Ljubljana, and Venice.
+Enjoy a tour of the Dalmatian Coast Tour from Zagreb to Venice.
+This Dalmatian Coast tour is unique as the first class accommodations are located on land not on a ship.
 For more information review the daily itinerary below.
 For the price of the Dalmatian Coast tour with airfare from your preferred city submit the form to ItalianTourism.us.

 Highlights